Common Questions:

 Question: What will my schedule be?

-Answer: Schedules are based on your availability and what is available to that match.
+Answer: Schedules are based on your availability and the client’s schedule needs.

 Question: How are home care workers matched with clients?

 Answer: Home care workers and clients are matched according to individual client needs and caregiver skill levels.
-Schedulers work closely with both clients and home care workers to find the best match for both.
+The office team works closely with both clients and home care workers to find the best match for both.

 Question: What if I don’t feel like my client is a good match for me?